amitsk00/gcp-sec-engg/docs/exam_notes.md

 * SSL Policy `COMPATIBLE` - Allows the broadest set of clients, including clients that support only **out-of-date SSL** features, to negotiate SSL with the load balancer (this is default policy as well)
 * cloud armor policy attached to backend service

+* PCI DSS prefers IaaS as network can be managed by own
+* `Transfer Tool for Unused Users TTUU` can be used if any unused users found at sync (IdP to Cloud Identity)
+* The `Policy Analyzer` can be used to help your enterprise verify that users have the appropriate access rights
+* GCP MFA - cryptographic signature to authenticate a user - Security Keys provide this
+* SA can be undeleted, if deleted by mistake, within 30 days - before it's permanenetly deleted.
+  * Bindings for this SA remain for 60 days, but with a prefix of `deleted:`
+* Admin Activity audit logs are not generated if/when ACLs are initially set at object creation.
+Additionally, if an object ACL is set to public, audit logs are not generated for reads or writes to that object or its ACL